GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ## Deploy the relay function

-You can use either Google Cloud Functions or Firebase functions to run the relay (they use the same underlying systems).
-Here we are using Firebase Functions as the tools are a little more straightforward and there are nice [Typescript starting samples](https://firebase.google.com/docs/functions/typescript).
+You can use either Google Cloud Functions or Cloud Functions for Firebase to run the relay (they use the same underlying systems).
+Here you are using Cloud Functions for Firebase as the tools are a little more straightforward and there are nice [Typescript starting samples](https://firebase.google.com/docs/functions/typescript).

 The main part of the function handles a PubSub message from IoT Core, extracts the log payload and device information, and then writes a structured log entry to Stackdriver Logging: